Tempo!

 by Michelle Hofeldt

-You are a group of musicians and producers trying to make art under an authoritarian regime’s censorship.
+You are a group of musical artists and producers currently living (and trying to make your living) in an increasingly authoritarian state.
+Freedom of expression is supposedly protected, and on the faces of government buildings and the fronts of concert halls, your state is called “The Republic.”
+But behind closed doors, you’ve heard many of your fellow artists start to refer to it by another name: “The Regime.”
 Listen to and curate protest music, and talk about the impact music can have when performed.
-Shape your character’s story as you navigate the consequences of state censorship, grapple with the spectre of self-censorship, and try to stay true to your artistic vision and your ideals–or perhaps change them, in the face of your experiences.
+Will you openly rebel, or stealthily subvert with subtext?
+Shape your character’s story as you navigate the consequences of state censorship, grapple with the spectre of self-censorship, and try to stay true to your artistic vision and your ideals–or perhaps change them–in the face of your experiences.
 Can you collectively organize a resistance strong enough to speak out against the Regime?

-This scenario includes censorship by an authoritarian state (including censorship and oppression of queer- and transness), institutional racism and how it intersects with censorship, and self-censorship.
-Transphobia and homophobia will not be acted out between players, nor will arrest or brutality by law enforcement.
+This scenario deals with censorship by an authoritarian state, specifically including censorship and oppression of queer- and transness, institutional racism and how it intersects with censorship, and self-censorship.
+(Transphobia and homophobia will not be acted out between players, nor will arrest or brutality by law enforcement.)
+Players will all listen to and discuss music during the game that contains mature themes and explicit lyrics.
+(But don’t worry; no musical expertise is needed.
+You won’t have to write or compose original songs from scratch.)